-The WCVA has budgeted $200,000 for the fiscal year 17/18 Capital Grant Program.
-Grantee may request up to $35,000 for funding.
+The WCVA has budgeted $200,000 for the fiscal year 18/19 Capital Grant Program.
+Grantee may request up to $100,000 for funding.
 This allows the WCVA to potentially help multiple Grant Projects that fit our main goals for these projects described in this program.

-The WCVA will fund no more than 75% of the total amount of the entire project, which the 75% cannot exceed $35,000.
+The WCVA will fund no more than 75% of the total amount of the entire project.
 The Capital Grant Program requires a minimum 25% cash match from the applying organization.
 The 25% can be from the applicant or funding sources other than the WCVA.
-The use of in-kind for matching purposes will be evaluated on a case-by-case basis.
+The use of in-kind for matching purposes must be specifically requested and will be evaluated on a case-by-case basis.
 The funds provided by the WCVA are given at completion of the grant project by use of a reimbursement request.

+Grant Timeline

+Grant projects should be completed in a span of 12 months.
+A one-time 6 month extension can be requested if complications have delayed completion of the project on time.
+The extension request must be submitted to the President/CEO, Carolyn McCormick, before the end of the 12 month grant period.
+The extension request can be made by email but must include a project update and an adjusted timeline for the project.

 Applicant Eligibility

 Eligible applicants include government entities and 501 (c) non-profit organizations.
 If an organization has previously been awarded a tourism grant by the WCVA, it will only be considered for a grant if all previously awarded grants complied with grant agreement requirements and procedures, including filing progress reports.